jakelevi1996/notes/Tutorial for gdb (GNU debugger).md

 `x/nfu addr` | | Examine memory in the specified format (see [sourceware.org: "Examining Memory"](https://sourceware.org/gdb/current/onlinedocs/gdb/Memory.html))
 `watch x` | | Place a watchpoint on variable `x`, meaning that the program will pause whenever the value of `x` is modified, and the old and new values of `x` will be printed (if `x` is an array, then the program will pause and print out the old and new values of the whole array whenever any element of `x` is modified)
 `condition N COND` | | Specify breakpoint number `N` to break only if `COND` is true (this can also be achieved using `break` in a single command using the syntax `break file.c:N if COND`)
+`commands N` | | Specify a list of commands to run when breakpoint `N` is reached.
+If `N` is omitted, then `commands` refers to the last breakpoint, watchpoint, or catchpoint set (not to the breakpoint most recently encountered).
+The commands themselves appear on the following lines.
+Type a line containing just `end` to terminate the commands.
+You can use breakpoint commands to start your program up again, EG by using the `continue` command, or `step`, or any other command that resumes execution.
+See [Breakpoint Command Lists](https://sourceware.org/gdb/current/onlinedocs/gdb/Break-Commands.html) for more.
 `info breakpoints` | | Display information about all declared breakpoints `info variables` | | List all global and static variable names `info locals` | | List local variables of current stack frame (names and values), including static variables in that function.